 - regularly contribute online using my “Douglas” alias

 My academic specialization is parallelism, distributed computing, and high-performance computing.
-My industry experience has been varied, spanning development on educational tools, online services, document management, email archiving, financial applications, and cloud-based reporting solutions.
+My industry experience has been varied, spanning development on educational tools, online services, document management, email archiving, financial applications, cloud-based reporting, and (most recently) sports betting.

 MSc Computer Science @ University of Edinburgh

 I studied for a Master of Science in Computer Science postgraduate degree at the University of Edinburgh in 2012–2013.
 My specialist area was Computer Systems, Software Engineering & High-Performance Computing.
 This was a taught full-time 12-month degree covering theoretical and practical aspects, intended to prepare students both for Ph.D. study and for careers in the software industry.
 I was awarded a STEPS Scholarship from Malta as the top-ranking applicant in the ICT Priority Area for the 8th Call.